alexmaie/articles/ABP-Hangfire-AzurePostgreSQL/post.md

 ```

-Also, I have submitted a [PR](https://github.com/hangfire-postgres/Hangfire.PostgreSql/pull/399) to the Hangfire.PostgreSql team, which will take care of the heavy lifting when using Azure Identities.
+Also, I have submitted a [PR](https://github.com/hangfire-postgres/Hangfire.PostgreSql/pull/399) to the Hangfire.PostgreSql team, which will mostly make this tutorial obsolete, since the code there will take the heavy lifting when using Azure Identities.
 Right now, the PR is not merged because the team is working on a major overhaul of the package and that will take some time

 # Acknowledgements